- Improves blood flow and may support vascular health: Research suggests an association with improved cardiovascular outcomes in some men.

 Erectile dysfunction (ED) and depression are closely related.
 ED decreases a man's (and his partner's) quality of life, and the resulting emotional and physical symptoms can be devastating.

 Medical providers should always screen patients for depression if they have ED.
 Unsurprisingly, ED can cause depression when considering what this condition takes away from people's lives.
-Studies suggest low dose Cialis (Tadalafil), at a dose of 5mg daily, could effectively combat ED and depression.
+Studies suggest low dose Cialis (Tadalafil), at a dose of 5mg daily, may improve sexual function and quality of life, which can have a positive impact on mood in some men.

 Cialis Once Daily Improves Orgasm and Sexual Satisfaction in Men